olarn/GoF-Design-Pattern/README.md

 # Design Patterns Code Kata

-This project contains implementations of Gang-of-Four Design Patterns, based on examples from the Head First Design Patterns book.
+This project contains implementations of Gang-of-Four Design Patterns, based on examples from the Head First Design Patterns book with NodeJS and Typescript.
 Each pattern is organized in its own directory under the `code` folder.

 ## Project Structure
 Each design pattern folder contains three sub-directories: